 🍽 So many ways to use sesame miso dressing!

-Besides tossing it with your favourite green salad, this creamy miso dressing is absolutely delicious on buddha bowls or with all of the following recipes.
+Besides tossing it with your favourite green salad or cucumber salad, this creamy miso dressing is absolutely delicious on Buddha bowls, grain bowls, power bowls or with all of the following recipes.

 How to store miso dressing